prontopablo/FIP/README.md

 ## Processing Library Guidelines
 In accordance with the [Processing library guidelines](https://github.com/benfry/processing4/wiki/Library-Guidelines):
-1. FIP has thus far only been tested on Windows 10 using Processing 4.3.
+1. FIP has been tested on Windows 10 and Linux (Raspberry Pi OS) using Processing 4.3.
 2. FIP has no dependencies.
 3. Examples are included in the release.
 4. [Source Code](https://github.com/prontopablo/FIP/releases)